 The fact that a middle name does not show on a ticket does not matter, but it is absolutely necessary that the information given to the carrier regarding the passport be the very same one (first name, middle name if any, last name) as what the passport really shows.

 If your concern is not regarding a mistake in the first name/last name, but rather an issue with a middle name which appears on the passport, and in order for you to “play on the safe side,” we encourage you to contact Air France reservations and tell them you want to “update your passport information.”
 There is no fee to update passport information, the name on the ticket itself will not be modified, but your passport information will be updated.

 We wish you a pleasant trip.

-This event has had a happy ending.
+This middle-name rule escapade had a happy ending.
 However, the reduced airfare may have been lost if a passenger did not understand the intricacies of TSA’s ID rules and the intent of the 24-hour rule.
 Travelers United will be following up on this issue with the intent that any errors made during booking can be fixed within the 24-hour window.